Remote Access / IFTTT

 If you add your WLED device to your Home Automation system (e.g. Home Assistant or ioBroker), you can control WLED remotely if you have set up remote access for your Home Automation system, for example via Nabu Casa.

 If you have set up your Alexa device to control WLED, you can just use the Alexa App or another Echo device linked to your account to control your lights (on/off and brightness only)

 Warning: An insecure HTTP connection is used, please do NOT edit sensitive info like the WiFi settings when connected via port forwarding!

 This method offers more flexibility, but is also more involved.

 Keep in mind this causes anyone with your IP address to have access to your ESP8266!

 Setting up an OTA lock password is a must to prevent attackers from acquiring your WiFi credentials!

-To expose WLED to the internet, create a port forwarding for your ESP's IP in your router configuration.
+To expose WLED to the internet, create a port forwarding rule for your ESP's IP local ip and port (80) in your router configuration.
+It is not recommended to use port 80 on your public IP address since 80 is scanned constantly by bots good and bad.
+Use a 5 digit port for better securuty.
 If your public IP changes a lot, make sure to also use a dynamic DNS service so your lights are always accessible.
 Unsure what any of this means or how to do it?
 Google for "[your router model] port forwarding"!